 The Body Solid Power Line features 2,200 pound air craft quality cabling to ensure that you have the strongest, most reliable system available.
 The swivel ends of the cabling are both durable and low impact.
 Precision made steel ball bearing ensure a smooth natural movement.
 You get mid, high and low pulleys along with an eight-position adjustable press arm and leg developer station.

 The unit also comes with a 48-inch lat bar, low row bar, and an ab harness to work the core.
 It has a built-in 160 pound weight stack.
-Body Solid provide a 10 year manufacturer’s warranty on the frame and one year on all other parts.
+Body Solid provides a 10 year manufacturer’s warranty on the frame and one year on all other parts.

 The Body Solid Power Line is about a quarter of the price of the Bowflex HVT.
 However, you have a more limited range of exercise choice, no cardio training facility and a weight stack limit of 160 pounds.
 This is a good option for new exercisers, but more seasoned trainers will find it too limiting.

 The Bowflex HVT is an innovative new approach to working out at home.
 Its big point of difference is that it combines the two distinct forms of exercise, aerobic and anaerobic, into one seamless workout unit.
 This allows you to get in a great workout in less time.
-There are three built in exercise regimens for your specific goals, each of which are under 20 minutes in length.
+There are three built-in exercise regimens for your specific goals, each of which is under 20 minutes in length.

-At a little under $2000 (or a little over if you include Nautilus assembly), the Bowflex HVT is not a cheap home exercise unit.
+At a $1700 to $1900 price range (or a little over if you include Nautilus assembly), the Bowflex HVT is not a cheap home exercise unit.
 Those who are used to working out with free weights may find that, once the novelty wears off, they tend to gravitate back to the barbells and dumbbells.
-However, the HVT is a good option for the time pressed person who is looking for a very efficient way to combine cardio and resistance training.
+However, the HVT is a good option for the time-pressed person who is looking for a very efficient way to combine cardio and resistance training.